googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 For this to be possible, Fuzzilli must not only know about the type of v3 but also about the type of its properties.

-The solution here is quite similar: generate a handful of custom object types with recursive property types, then use them throughout the generator.
+This can similarly be solved by generating a number of custom object types up front and using those in the generator.
 For example, the following type might be used for v3 above:

 ```
 v3 = .object("ObjType1", [